 Bikepacking (essentially backpacking on two wheels) offers the perfect vacation for those active travellers looking for more than a sun lounger.
-And you don’t have to be an expert cyclist – bikepacking is all about creating your own unique adventure.
+And you don’t have to be an expert cyclist or travel overseas – bikepacking is all about creating your own unique adventure.

 Just follow our top 5 essential tips for your bikepacking trip.